|Riding Level||Beginner - Expert|

 Uneven Terrain: Very easy weaving in and out through bumps.
 Powering over small but consistently uneven bumps isn’t perfect but very doable.
 I had no problem keeping a line through moguls and liked doing it.

 Powder: Very good float with the setback and nose that sits above the snow due to the rocker in the middle and camber that doesn’t come all the way back down.
 With approximately a 22.6″ stance width you can set this 5.5″ back on board which is really good for an all mountain board and just about par for the course for freeride boards.
 That’s enough to handle the deep-deep you can get once or twice on an average season without struggling too much.

 Switch: Better than we thought it would be.
 It’s not as good as the TRS but it’s pretty fun for how set back and directional it would be.
-With a 1.5″ set back on sidecut as well as a longer nose you can’t get it truly centered on board but you can center it (or get very close to centering it) on side cut by moving it up 2 inserts.
+With a 1.5″ set back on sidecut as well as a longer nose you can’t get it truly centered on board but you can center it (or get very close to centering it) on the sidecut by moving it up 2 inserts.
 I think that’s what makes it ok switch when we tried to center it.

 Jibbing: Doable but far from ideal.